ImperialCollegeLondon/covid19model/README.md

 This is the release related to [report 20](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-20-italy/), where we use mobility data to estimate situation in Italy.
 All other code is still the same.

-To run this code you can directly run the base-italy.r file or from command line after seting the current directory as the repository directory run the following command 'Rscript base-italy.r base-italy google interventions '~ -1 + residential + transit + averageMobility' '~ -1 + residential + transit + averageMobility'
+To run this code you can directly run the base-italy.r file or from command line after seting the current directory as the repository directory run the following command `Rscript base-italy.r base-italy google interventions '~ -1 + residential + transit + averageMobility' '~ -1 + residential + transit + averageMobility'`

+The code for scenarios runs only in full mode not in short run or debug mode.
+Not running full model to estimate anything is not recommended and discouraged.
+Only full run should be used to get results.

+The instructions for European code are below.
+This relase is specific to [Italy report](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-20-italy/)

 ## Version 3 Release
 In this update, we first extended our model from version 2 to have 'partial-pooling' for lockdown across all countries.
 This means now we have a global effect of lockdown along with each country having its own different lockdown effect.
 We also made our code modular, stan code faster (with help from the community) and now we create CSV outputs too for usage.